Use of Evidence-Based Design

-One of the first formal and widely accepted definitions of evidenced based medicine was put forward by D. L. Sackett and his colleagues in an article they wrote for the British Medical Journal in 1996, where they stated that “Evidence based medicine is the conscientious, explicit and judicious use of current best evidence in making decisions about the care of individual patients.
-The practice of evidence based medicine means integrating individual clinical expertise with the best available evidence from systemic research”.
+One of the first formal and widely accepted definitions of evidence-based medicine was put forward by D. L. Sackett and his colleagues in an article they wrote for the British Medical Journal in 1996, where they stated that “Evidence-based medicine is the conscientious, explicit and judicious use of current best evidence in making decisions about the care of individual patients.
+The practice of evidence-based medicine means integrating individual clinical expertise with the best available evidence from systemic research”.

-On its website (www.healthdesign.org), the Center for Health Design provides a definition for evidence based design that identifies the purpose, process and outcomes of this approach, as follows:
+On its website (www.healthdesign.org), the Center for Health Design provides a definition for an evidence-based design that identifies the purpose, process and outcomes of this approach, as follows:

 PURPOSE “to create environments that are therapeutic, supportive of family involvement, efficient for staff performance, and restorative for workers under stress”

-In summary, evidence based design may be described as the process of integrating the best research evidence, clinical and design experience, and client (including patient, staff, hospital and community representatives) input to guide health-facility planning and design decisions.
+In summary, an evidence-based design may be described as the process of integrating the best research evidence, clinical and design experience, and client (including patient, staff, hospital and community representatives) input to guide health-facility planning and design decisions.